quackduck/secret/README.md

 ```
 You must enter the same password you had when you encrypted the data.

-After this, Secret decrypts `foo.txt.secret` and writes the data to a new file, `bar.txt`.
+Secret then decrypts `foo.txt.secret` and writes the data to a new file, `bar.txt`.

 If you didn't specify `bar.txt`, Secret would try to write to `foo.txt`.
 However, Secret will never overwrite files and so it would print an error.